Just before I gave my first keynote speech, the mic broke.

 “I raised myself somewhere in between dysfunction and Dickens.”

 As I returned to my seat, the room stood to applaud me.
-People came to tell me how inspiring I was, to shake my hand, to ask for a hug.
+People came to me and shook my hand, they told me I was inspiring and asked for a hug.

 I invite you to read my speech, posted below.